13 Most Common Duplicate Content Issues & How to Fix Them

 What is the solution to duplicate content caused by tag and category pages?

-Use the meta robots tag “noindex” to instruct Google not to index certain category and tag pages, particularly those with too little on-page content to describe it accurately to crawlers.
+Use the meta robots tag “noindex” in the head section of the HTML to instruct Google not to index certain category and tag pages, particularly those with too little on-page content to describe it accurately to crawlers.

 10. Print Versions